-More broadly, it is the interrelationship between work and studies that is most stark.
+But it is the interrelationship with their studies that is most stark.
 We asked students about the extent to which it all "hangs together" by asking them to reflect on the extent to which their timetable, the academic demands of the course and their wider expectations with student life are compatible with being at work.
 The levels of disagreement should worry policymakers at all levels.

 Universities should acknowledge what the evidence clearly shows - the full-time student model is collapsing as financial necessity forces students to work substantial hours alongside study.
-Rather than clinging to outdated assumptions about unlimited student availability, higher education must adapt to this reality through better timetabling, more flexible assessment, and integration of paid work into the credit system.
+Rather than clinging to outdated assumptions about unlimited student availability, higher education must adapt to this reality through better timetabling, more flexible assessment, and integration of paid work into the curriculum.